Why It Works

 In a bowl, combine vegetable stock, 3/4 cup of the shiitake mushroom soaking liquid, soy sauce, Shaoxing wine, toasted sesame oil, and remaining 5 teaspoons cornstarch.
 Mix well and set aside.

 In a large pan or wok, heat up remaining 2 teaspoons oil.
 Add shiitake mushroom caps along with all the fresh mushrooms except the enoki, if using.
 Season with salt and pepper.
-Cook, stirring, until mushrooms release their water and then it evaporates.
+Cook, stirring, until mushrooms release their water and the water evaporates.

 Add vegetable stock mixture and stir well.
 When the sauce begins to bubble and thicken, gently mix in tofu slices.
 Lower heat to a gentle simmer, then cook for 5 minutes.
 Add the enoki mushrooms, if using, and simmer until the mushrooms are tender and coated in a glossy sauce, about 5 minutes longer.
 Scrape mushrooms and tofu, along with any sauce, on top of mustard greens and serve with white rice.